domspad/fermi/README.md

 ### How to run

+Make sure you have `qt4` set as the default ETS toolkit:

+	`export ETS_TOOLKIT=qt4`

 Once cloned, just run `python fermi_script.py` from top directory

-for a specific view:

-	`export ETS_TOOLKIT=qt4`

-	from the top directory (top `fermi/`) run the following in ipython

-			`run -m fermi.view.database_view`